-The effective management of vulnerable customers is an absolute must, not only as a regulatory expectation, but also from a good business practice and social responsibility viewpoint.
+The effective management of vulnerable customers is an absolute must, not only as a regulatory expectation but also because it is socially responsible and good business practice.

 However, firms need to be mindful that by so doing, they do not, through lax data protection controls, inadvertently increase this level of vulnerability to unprecedented levels.

-Over the last five years we have seen regulatory interest move into the more softer side of compliance, with financial services firms in particular being asked to look at how they manage vulnerable customers.
+Over the last five years, we have seen regulatory interest move into the softer side of compliance, with financial services firms, in particular, being asked to look at how they manage vulnerable customers.

 Who are vulnerable individuals?

 We have all seen examples in the press, where an elderly or infirm person has money extorted from them by rogue builders, abusive relatives or carers, and the pitiful financial situation that such activity can leave people in.

 With this in mind, companies have been encouraged to identify those customers who are more vulnerable than others, but the ICO provides a very broad definition, not just limited to children, the elderly and those with disabilities.

 "Individuals can be vulnerable where circumstances may restrict their ability to freely consent or object to the processing of their personal data, or to understand its implications."